ReScience/ReScience/README.md

 [github](https://github.com/ReScience/) where each new implementation is made available together with the comments, explanations and tests.
 Each submission takes the form of a pull request that is publicly reviewed and tested in order to guarantee any researcher can re-use it.
-If you ever replicated computational result from the literature, Re**Science** is the perfect place to publish this new implementation. **Reproducible Science is Good.
+If you ever replicated a computational result from the literature, Re**Science** is the perfect place to publish this new implementation. **Reproducible Science is Good.
 Replicated Science is better.**